sahib/misc/the-vibes-that-i-summoned/slides.typ

   maintenance, and because the parts you do manually are the parts you actually understand later.
 - Small scopes also help the model: long, vague prompts get long, vague code back.
 Garbage in, garbage out.
 Split, then prompt each piece.
+  - Don't say "I coded this" when it was Claude.
+Basic decency.
 ```)

   = 2.
 Split the work, do some manual